Hariti and Panchika

 Cave 2, Ajanta

 Cave 2, one of the beautifully painted viharas, dates to the late 5th century.
 This sculpture is from the right side-chapel at the rear of the hall.
 Hariti, with a child on her lap, was the goddess of smallpox, a child-eating ogress whom the Buddha converted into their protectress.
-To Hariti's left (in shadow) is her consort Panchika, also known as Kubera.
-Kubera is a yaksha, a god of wealth and the hidden treasures of the earth.
+To Hariti's left (viewer's right, in shadow) is her consort Panchika, who in some traditions is called Atavaka.
+Panchika/Atavaka are nature-spirits and followers of Kubera.
+Kubera is the king of the yakshas, a god of wealth and the hidden treasures of the earth.